reichlab/docs.zoltardata/docs/Forecasts.md

 # Check an upload's status

 As described above, uploading a file _enqueues_ the actual uploading of the data for handling by a Zoltar worker process, rather than processing the upload immediately.
-The upload file job detail page is where you can check the status of an upload.
+The job detail page is where you can check the status of an upload, or any other long-running activity.
 (Note that how long it takes for a file to be processed depends on how busy the site is.)
 Here's an example upload file job detail page for one whose status is QUEUED:

 ![Upload file job detail page](img/upload-file-job-detail-queued.png "Upload file job detail page")